EOSIO/eosjs/README.md

 ## eosjs2

 Library for talking to an EOSIO RPC API. `transact()` is used to sign and push transactions onto the blockchain with an optional configuration object parameter.
-This parameter can override the default value of broadcast: true, and can be used to fill TAPOS fields given `blocksBehind` and `expireSeconds`.
+This parameter can override the default value of `broadcast: true`, and can be used to fill TAPOS fields given `blocksBehind` and `expireSeconds`.
 Given no configuration options, transactions are expected to be unpacked with TAPOS fields (`expiration`, `ref_block_num`, `ref_block_prefix`) and will automatically be broadcast onto the chain.

 ## Running Tests